joyrexus/regula/README.md

 ---

-Regula is unique in that it can provide not just a coherent representation of the conditions and constraints governing a user's workflows, but a representation of the current state of those rules.
+Regula goes beyond simply defining the conditions and constraints that govern workflows—it provides a dynamic representation of the **current state** of those rules.